 Whether you and your spouse are suffering from irreconcilable differences, or something has happened – like an act of adultery – that has contributed to the breakdown of the marriage, filing for divorce and parting ways is sometimes the best thing for a couple to do.
 However, filing for a divorce is not easy – one cannot simply request a divorce and have the court grant that wish.
 Instead, a person who wants to get a divorce must file a step-by-step process, and in some cases, may even need to go to court to resolve certain issues in a divorce.

-If you are thinking about filing for divorce in Lakeview and have questions about the process, schedule a free case review with the attorneys at the Arami Law Office today.
+If you are thinking about filing for divorce in Lakeview and have questions about the process, schedule a case review with the attorneys at Arami Law today.

 Illinois law related to dissolution of marriage states that a divorce is to be commenced in the same manner as all other civil actions – by filing a petition with the county clerk and paying the filing fee.
 After filing the petition, the petitioner (the party filing for divorce) must serve the petition and the required summons to their spouse.
 The respondent then has a legal obligation to reply to the petition – the respondent can contest the divorce if they so choose.